berroteran/berroteran/README.md

 # Hi there!, I am Omar, thanks for visiting my github  👋

+Java Senior Developer FullStack.
 Community Leader de [JUG Nicaragua](https://github.com/jugnicaragua).
 Coffee, Moka, Té, Guaranna and MATE Lover.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on some community projects: @pico
+- 👯 I’m looking to collaborate on @jugNicaragua

 <!--
 **berroteran/berroteran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.